Gustrigos/Antivirus-COVID19-API/README.md

 # Antivirus

 This project sets up a collaborative environment for data scientists to have readily available resources and dependencies to work with relevant data for COVID-19 cases.
-In this repository, there are two data sources currently available:
+In this repository, there are three data sources currently available:

 1) John Hopkins University CSSE (JHU CSSE): timeseries data that tracks confirmed,recovered, and diseased cases of COVID-19.
 - The data is directly fetched raw from JHU's repository: https://github.com/CSSEGISandData/COVID-19.
 2) Refinitiv (Thomson Reuters Eikon): news headlines and news articles for COVID-19.
+3) Twitter: tweets from a selected number of users as an alternative source of news for COVID-19.

 ## Collaboration with Git
 To collaborate in this project, first clone the following URL: https://github.com/Gustrigos/Antivirus.git.